-While moving people into supportive housing is the primary goal of this effort, well run emergency shelters and day centers can serve as a pipeline for associated supportive housing facilities.
-Emergency shelters and day centers, when coupled with effective coordinated entry, can play a critical role in the overall success of the system and address the more immediate needs seen daily on the streets of downtown Olympia.
+This type of shelter provides a place for people to store belongings, access employment services and healthcare, and quickly move on to permanent housing.
+Emergency shelters and day centers, When coupled with effective coordinated entry, low barrier and day shelters can play a critical role in the overall success of the system and address the more immediate needs seen daily on the streets of downtown Olympia.
 Shelters and other facilities and services should be sited in a manner that allows for effective access and use by targeted populations while minimizing the impacts to the surrounding properties, businesses, residences and neighborhoods.